Kraton (NYSE:KRA) Reaches New 1-Year High at $46.18

 Kraton Co.
 (NYSE:KRA) hit a new 52-week high during mid-day trading on Wednesday .
 The company traded as high as $46.18 and last traded at $45.59, with a volume of 1589 shares.
 The stock had previously closed at $45.56.

 A number of analysts have issued reports on KRA shares.
-Loop Capital downgraded Kraton from a “buy” rating to a “hold” rating and set a $46.50 price target for the company. in a report on Tuesday.
 UBS Group raised Kraton from a “sell” rating to a “neutral” rating and lifted their price target for the stock from $34.00 to $46.50 in a report on Thursday.
+Loop Capital cut Kraton from a “buy” rating to a “hold” rating and set a $46.50 target price on the stock. in a research report on Tuesday.
 Finally, Zacks Investment Research upgraded Kraton from a “sell” rating to a “hold” rating in a research report on Wednesday, August 4th.

 The stock has a 50-day moving average price of $40.60 and a 200 day moving average price of $37.44.
 The company has a debt-to-equity ratio of 1.15, a current ratio of 1.57 and a quick ratio of 0.73.
 The firm has a market cap of $1.47 billion, a price-to-earnings ratio of -4.06 and a beta of 2.44.